iboard/eac/README.md

 Engine Application Composer
 ===========================

-**EAC** is a set of Rails-engines and a 'Dummy-application' named `aec`.
+**EAC** is a set of Rails-engines and a 'Dummy-application' named `eac`.

 Build your own Rails-app
 ------------------------

-To build your own Rails-app based on AEC's engines fork `aec` from Github and edit `aec/Gemfile`.
+To build your own Rails-app based on EAC's engines fork `eac` from Github and edit `eac/Gemfile`.
 Edit the section where engines are loaded and remark all engines you will not use.

 <pre>